theyareonit/linux-gaming-optimization/README.md

 ## Xorg

 The most popular implementation of the X11 display protocol.
-The more mature and better-supported option compared to Wayland, usually the safer choice unless you're trying to do multi-monitor VRR.
-Xorg also makes it significantly easier to configure Nvidia drivers.
+The more mature and better-supported option compared to Wayland, often the safer choice unless you're trying to do multi-monitor VRR.
+Xorg may also make it easier to configure GPU and input related settings, depending on your setup and needs.

 Ensure you disable desktop composition while gaming if using Xorg.
 The way to do this will depend on your choice of compositor/DE.
 I personally don't use desktop composition anywhere, because the latency bothers me more than the tearing even on the desktop, but it's up to you.

 ## Wayland

 Not a display server in itself, but a protocol implemented by various display servers (called "Wayland compositors").
-Offers the potential for tear-free gaming with relatively low latency, without the need for VRR.
+Offers the potential for tear-free gaming with [relatively low latency](https://artemis.sh/2022/09/18/wayland-from-an-x-apologist.html), without the need for VRR.

 # 5. libinput